LIFE PARTNER OF A SOUTH AFRICAN CITIZEN OR PERMANENT RESIDENT

 2. Do we need to be married to apply?

-No. The visa is specifically for unmarried couples in a committed life partnership.
+No. The Visa is specifically for unmarried couples in a committed life partnership.
 You must demonstrate that your relationship is genuine and has lasted at least 2 years.

 3. Can I work or study on a Life Partner Visa?

-- A valid job offer (for work)
+- A valid job offer (for work).

-- Proof of registration (for study)
+- Proof of registration (for study).

-- Business plan and documents (for self-employment)
+- Business plan and documents (for self-employment).

-You’ll need to submit:
+You will need to submit:

-- A notarized life partnership affidavit
+- A notarised life partnership affidavit.

-- Proof of cohabitation (e.g., joint lease, utility bills)
+- Proof of cohabitation (e.g. joint lease, utility bills).

-- Photos together, shared travel records, or letters from friends/family
+- Photos together, shared travel records or letters from friends/family.

-- Proof of shared financial responsibilities (e.g., joint bank accounts)
+- Proof of shared financial responsibilities (e.g. joint bank accounts).

 5. What is the validity period of a Life Partner Visa?